 The Airship integration with Mixpanel allows users to export Mixpanel cohorts into Airship.
 This updates the Mixpanel Tag Group in Airship, allowing you to target specific Mixpanel cohorts using Airship.
-Mixpanel cohorts can be exported to the Airship Tag Group once, or the cohort data can sync dynamically and update the Tag Group every two hours.
+Mixpanel cohorts can be exported to the Airship Tag Group once, or the cohort data can sync dynamically and update the Tag Group every 15 minutes.

 How does Mixpanel export data to Airship?

 For one-time exports: Mixpanel will send a static export of users who currently qualify for the cohort.
 This is exported to Airship as a Tag Group that allows you to create an audience to target users.
 You will be able to name the Tag Group that appears in Airship.
 These names will only be added to the Tag Group with the Group Key called “mixpanel” (Group Keys are case sensitive).

 It is not recommended to use the same tag name for two static exports, as users who qualified at each time of export will be included in the tag within Airship.